Federal Executive Boards (FEBs) perform highly valuable functions. Specifically, they provide:

 How many Agencies/Federal employees are covered by the FEBs?

 Each FEB represents an average of 140 agency components, depending upon its geographic area of responsibility.
 Approximately 780,000 Federal civilian employees are served in the FEB National Network.

 Each Board is made up of the highest ranking Federal leaders in each geographic area of responsibility.
 Members represent civilian, military, postal, and law enforcement agencies, both small and large in size.

 The Board meetings provide a forum for local Federal leaders to pinpoint local priorities and needs, and work together to design strategies to tackle them.
 Additionally, the Boards will often host experts from Federal agencies, the Presidential administration, and business or non-governmental organizations to share pertinent information with the local Federal leadership.

 While FEB activities are dependent upon the desires of each Board and thus vary across the National Network depending upon local needs, the FEB Network delivers services in three categories of emphasis: Emergency Preparedness, Security and Employee Safety; Workforce Development and Support; and Intergovernmental and Community Initiatives.

 FEBs increase emergency preparedness of Federal communities by facilitating planning, training, and coordination among Federal agencies to ensure continuity of operations, and assuring Federal community awareness by providing timely and accurate communication of emergency information.

-How are FEBs involved in human capital readiness?
+How are FEBs involved in workforce development and support?

 FEBs conduct outreach to inspire and educate key pools of talent needed by government; provide cost-effective services to resolve disputes and preserve working relationships through Alternative Dispute Resolution (ADR) programs; and develop the Federal workforce by providing critical training opportunities and learning experiences.